 When Will CagriSema Be Available?

-Novo Nordisk has filed a New Drug Application (NDA) with the FDA for CagriSema.
-The timeline depends on the FDA review cycle, but approval is possible in late 2026 or 2027.
+Novo Nordisk filed its New Drug Application (NDA) with the FDA for CagriSema on December 18, 2025.
+The FDA review is expected through 2026, with approval possible in late 2026 or 2027.

 If approved, CagriSema would be the first combination obesity drug targeting both amylin and GLP-1 pathways.
 It would compete directly with tirzepatide (Zepbound) and provide an alternative mechanism for patients who do not achieve adequate results with existing GLP-1 drugs.